 VCAT’s role in land use planning

-VCAT is not exclusively a legal forum and legal representation is not required.
-In complicated matters, or issues where much is at stake, it is nevertheless advisable to obtain advice from lawyers, planners or other experts.
-Section 62(8) of the VCAT Act sets out who may be a ‘professional advocate’ before VCAT.
+At VCAT, legal representation is not required.
+In complicated matters, or in cases where there is much at stake, it is advisable to obtain advice from lawyers, planners or other experts.
+Section 62(8) of the VCAT Act sets out who may be a ‘professional advocate’ at a VCAT hearing.

-VCAT must act fairly and according to the substantial merits of the case (s 97) with as little technicality as possible (s 98).
+VCAT must act fairly and according to the substantial merits of the case (s 97 VCAT Act) with as little technicality as possible (s 98 VCAT Act).
 VCAT can confine a review to the particular matters in dispute if all the parties to the review agree.

-The VCAT Act provides for compulsory conferences and the A form of alternative dispute resolution where an independent person (a mediator) is appointed to help the parties come to agreement.
-Mediators do not decide the outcome of the dispute.
-They help the parties consider the issues and best possible outcome.
-Parties may choose to use mediation instead of going to court, or the court may order the parties to go to mediation as a way of avoiding a court hearing.
-See also arbitration; conciliation; negotiation. of disputes (ss 83–93).
-While mediation is very desirable in principle, a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. appealing on environmental grounds can be disadvantaged when opposed to a party that is well resourced and prepared to press the matter as far as possible in pursuit of a commercial goal and thus protract mediation.
-In these circumstances, legal advice should be sought.
-(See Chapter 2.1: Legal representation, and Chapter 2.4: Legal services that can help, for details on how to go about this.)
+The VCAT Act (ss 83–93) provides for compulsory conferences and the mediation of disputes.
+While mediation is very desirable in principle, a party appealing on environmental grounds can be disadvantaged when opposed to a party that is well resourced and prepared to press the matter as far as possible in pursuit of a commercial goal and thus protract mediation.
+In these circumstances, legal advice should be sought (see Chapter 2.1: Legal representation, and Chapter 2.4: Legal services that can help, for details on how to go about this).

 VCAT fees and costs

-There are set fees for VCAT’s services; these are listed at www.vcat.vic.gov.au/resources/planning-and-environment-fees.
+There are set fees for VCAT’s services; these are listed on VCAT’s website.
 Some fees can be waived in special circumstances.

 - the party’s conduct, including whether the party unnecessarily disadvantaged another party (e.g. by failing to comply with a VCAT order);

-- the relative strengths of the claims made by each party, including whether a party made a claim with no legal or factual basis (s109(3)).
+- the relative strengths of the claims made by each party, including whether a party made a claim with no legal or factual basis; and

-While the general rule that each party bears its own costs applies, in certain types of matters (e.g.enforcement cases), there is a greater likelihood that VCAT A document that sets out what a person wants to happen to their money and other property after they die. require the unsuccessful party to pay the costs of the successful party.
+While the general rule that each party bears its own costs applies, in certain types of matters (e.g. enforcement cases), there is a greater likelihood that VCAT will require the unsuccessful party to pay the costs of the successful party.

 Appealing a permit decision

-Third parties (anyone other than the applicant) must lodge their appeal within 21 days of the responsible authority’s decision on the permit (s 82; reg 35 Planning and Environment Regulations 2015 (Vic)).
+Third parties (i.e. anyone other than the applicant) must lodge their appeal within 28 days of the responsible authority’s decision on the permit (reg 35 Planning and Environment Regulations 2015 (Vic)).

 If a group wants to lodge or oppose an application for review as a group or association, and be a party in the proceedings, then the group or association must be incorporated (s 61(1) VCAT Act).
 (See Associations Incorporation Reform Act 2012 (Vic).)
-Otherwise, VCAT may permit a representative of an unincorporated association to make submission at the The time and place at which a court or tribunal hears the parties argue their case and makes a decision. (s 61(2)).
+Otherwise, VCAT may permit a representative of an unincorporated association to make submission at the hearing (s 61(2)).
 Note that making a submission is not the same as being a party.
-Only parties can bring Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. from witnesses and question other parties’ witnesses.
+Only parties can bring evidence from witnesses and question other parties’ witnesses.

 People wishing to contest proceedings under the ‘planning enactments’ (including the PE Act and EP Act) must lodge a statement of the grounds on which they intend to rely at the hearing, and this statement must be served on the applicant and the responsible authority (cl 56, sch 1).
 Section 84 of the PE Act provides that in the proceeding itself, a party is not restricted to the grounds previously notified to the other parties.